malonehunter/hyperdope-gematria/README.md

 ## Getting Started

-This repo can cloned as-is to your web server for self-hosting your own fully-featured gematira calulator.
+This repo can be cloned as-is to your web server for self-hosting your own fully-featured gematira calulator.

-> NOTE: To add more words or phrases to the matching database, add them as new lines in the db.txt file.
+> NOTE: To add more words or phrases to the matching database append them in new lines to the db.txt file.

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".